National Enquirer: Notable stories and lawsuits

-The National Enquirer settled a libel lawsuit with the wife of Gary Condit out of court in 2003 and lost a suit brought by actress Kate Hudson in 2006.

-In 2006, the National Enquirer was the first newspaper to reveal that O. J. Simpson had written a book, If I Did It.
+The National Enquirer settled a libel lawsuit with the wife of Gary Condit out of court in 2003, and lost a suit brought by actress Kate Hudson in 2006.
+Also in 2006, the National Enquirer was the first newspaper to reveal that O. J. Simpson had written a book, If I Did It.
 The story was immediately denied by Simpson's lawyer, but was confirmed by release of the book one month later.
 In early March 2007, the paper blocked access to its website for British and Irish readers because a story about the actress Cameron Diaz that they had published in 2005 and for which she received an apology had appeared on the site.
 The apology concerned a story it had run in 2005 entitled "Cameron Caught Cheating" which turned out to be false – an accompanying picture was just an innocent goodbye hug to a friend, not evidence of an affair.
 Although only 279 British web addresses had looked at the story, it was deemed to have therefore been published in the United Kingdom.
 British libel laws are more plaintiff-friendly and it is not necessary to prove actual malice for the plaintiff to win.

-Also in March 2007, Tucker Chapman, son of Duane "Dog" Chapman, sold a tape to the National Enquirer of his father disparaging his black girlfriend with the use of the word "nigger" in which the tabloid paid Tucker an undisclosed amount.
+Also in March 2007, Tucker Chapman, son of Duane "Dog" Chapman, sold a tape to the National Enquirer of his father disparaging his black girlfriend with the use of the word "nigger", for which the tabloid paid Tucker an undisclosed amount.
 The A&E Network canceled Chapman's show, Dog the Bounty Hunter, pending an investigation.
 On February 21, 2008, A&E Network stated they would resume production of Dog the Bounty Hunter, and on May 14, 2008, announced it would return to TV on June 25, 2008.
 On January 19, 2010, the Pulitzer Prize Board announced that the National Enquirer is eligible for consideration for the Pulitzer Prize in the categories of Investigative Journalism and National News Reporting.
 This change is primarily due to the Enquirer's breaking the story of John Edwards' affair with Rielle Hunter.
 In February 2012, the National Enquirer published a photo of Whitney Houston in an open casket on its front page.
 The previous week, it had posted an article showing her having collapsed from a cocaine and alcohol binge during her world tour and claiming that she only had five years to live.